 For incumbents, the game plan is usually some mix of:

-- delay the 90% price collapse as long as you can by selling the benefits of a premium product/service = our artisanal product is better than that mass-produced competition.
+- 1. delay the 90% price collapse as long as you can.
+You do this by selling the benefits of a premium product/service = our artisanal product is better than that mass-produced competition.

-- grab market share from other incumbents by being aggressive on price within the existing paradigm (where a 10% cut is aggressive).
+- 2. grab market share from other incumbents.
+You do thisby being aggressive on price within the existing paradigm (where a 10% cut is aggressive).

 Clearly it is hard to do 1+2+3, but it is possible by using different brands in different market segments.

 We can see from other waves of change that a 90% price collapse is usually followed by a 10x increase in volume and this obeys the basic law of supply and demand.
-In this post/chapter we look at the good news part – where that 10x increase in volume will come from; although the precise shape of these new markets is hard to see, the direction is fairly clear.
+In this chapter we look at the good news part – where that 10x increase in volume will come from; although the precise shape of these new markets is hard to see, the direction is fairly clear.

 Destruction – prices dropping by 90% – is simple and quick compared to creating brand new products and services for markets that will only exist after a 90% price collapse.

 These new products and services will come from two trends that are already visible:

-- Trend 1: the democratisation of finance and the rise of the next billion into a global middle class (aka “first the Rest then the West”).
+- Trend 1: t the rise of the next billion into a global middle class.
 This is a simple supply/demand issue.
 These new customers will need the same financial services but will also need a 90% price collapse to make them affordable.

-- Trend 2: Tokenize me and mine.
+- Trend 2: Tokenize everything.
 A whole range of new assets will be Tokenized and traded.
-This chapter/post describes 4 new types of assets that will be Tokenized and traded in future:
+This chapter describes 4 new types of assets that will be Tokenized and traded in future: